 Members and funding

 FINCIS is a non-profit organisation that receives its primary funding from the Ministry of Education and Culture’s lottery funds.
-FINCIS’ state subsidies in 2020 are worth EUR 3.16 billion.
+FINCIS’ state subsidies in 2021 are worth EUR 3.22 million.

 FINCIS has four members: